ethersync/ethersync/docs/decisions/02-working-with-vims-eol-behavior.md

 - File now ends in \n.
 - But 'eol' is still on. :O So we can't really use it as a "does the last line have an implicit newline" indicator in this case.
 - But in our solution, we can toggle that option on and off and assume it does.

-Downside of solution where we just toggle 'eof' on and off depending on the "real" content:
-If someone puts their cursor to a new empty line in the end, we wouldn't be able to display that cursor in Vim.
-Maybe that's not so bad?
-Or we can find a workaround in that case?